Why Would Someone Pay For Something That's Free?

 I guess the core q is: if something like `core-js` or `log4j` wants to be paid, why is it not a licensed software?
 I see on log4j's Apache license that it is a "perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright".
 Why would pay be expected?

 And similarly and probably more interesting, why would a company pull this into their code expecting any support when shit hits the fan?
-If a multibillion dollar is comfortable pulling in an open source software, it seems that either they fully trust the maintainer/project who owes them nothing (which is wild in itself) or that they can fix it when it goes wrong, which might happen and I am totally ignorant of.
+If a multibillion dollar company is comfortable pulling in an open source software, it seems that either they fully trust the maintainer/project who owes them nothing (which is wild in itself) or that they can fix it when it goes wrong, which might happen and I am totally ignorant of.

 My armchair thoughts are a lot of the behavior of open source devs feeling responsible for their users experience is a mix of capitalism's effect on people feeling their worth in society, or as a human, is tied up in their work and therefore problems must be resolved *or else*, and also just pride in the art of coding.